 Here are some of the questions we are commonly asked about the trip.
-Click on the question to see the answers.
+Click on the question to see the answer.

 About 100 Kilometers.
 It all depends on the condition of the road, the terrain and where convenient stopping places are located.
 Average speed is about 16KM per hour.
 On flat terrain with a paved road we do around 20 KM.
 But in Africa this is a rare combination.